YoungProducer/web-rsync/README.md

 - #### Windows

-  Unfortunately, currentlty there is no suppotrt for windows, **contributors are wecome**.
+  Unfortunately, currently there is no support for windows, **contributors are welcome**.

 ## Usage